Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Introduction

 \section{Introduction}

-Over the last few years, it has become possible to control the properties and evolution of molecular systems confined in small Fabry-Perot (FP) cavities where the effects of the quantization of the electromagnetic field are important.\cite{Schwartz2011,Hutchison2012,Wang2014,Long2015,Simpkins2015,Flick2018,Ribeiro2018,Thomas2019,Li2021a,Li2021b} The strong light-matter interaction at the molecular level creates a hybrid quantum system with eigenstates that have mixed light-matter character.
-These so-called polaritonic states enable a greater control over chemical processes such as reactivity or photoisomerization.
-The entanglement between the confined light mode and the electronic or vibrational molecular degrees of freedom survives on time scales where the photon losses of the cavity and the decoherence of the molecular system are negligible.
-Experimental studies on molecular polaritons were first performed using electronic transitions\cite{Schwartz2011,Hutchison2012,Wang2014} before being extended to vibrational degrees of freedom.\cite{Shalabney2015,Long2015,Simpkins2015,Thomas2016,Thomas2019,Takele2020,Wright2023}
+{Over the recent years, confining molecular systems in small Fabry-Perot (FP) cavities has been suggested as a way to control their physical and chemical properties.\cite{Schwartz2011,Hutchison2012,Wang2014,Long2015,Simpkins2015,Flick2018,Ribeiro2018,Thomas2019,Li2021a,Li2021b} Polaritonic chemistry, which exploits the quantization of the electromagnetic field inside such cavities and the resulting hybrid states that arise due to strong light-matter interactions, was first investigated using electronic transitions\cite{Schwartz2011,Hutchison2012,Wang2014} before being extended to vibrational degrees of freedom.\cite{Shalabney2015,Long2015,Simpkins2015,Thomas2016,Thomas2019,Takele2020,Wright2023} The so-called polaritonic states could in principle enable a greater control over chemical processes such as photoisomerization or reactivity, provided that entanglement of the light-matter degrees of freedom survives on time scales greater than both the photon lifetime in the cavity and the molecular coherence time.}